Skip to main content

 Incoming webhooks

-Incoming webhooks is usefull in case you want to integrate third party API and that api has fixed structure.
-So here you define your own.
+Incoming webhooks are useful when you want to integrate a third-party API that has a fixed structure.
+They allow you to define your own structure for the incoming data.

-2. Provide created Webhook URL to third party service.
+2. Provide the created webhook URL to the third-party service.

-3. You define Webhook and create a bot and trigger which will call Rest API.
+3. Define a webhook and create a bot and trigger that will call the REST API.

-It's not necessary to do steps in exact order as above.
-It's just a basic workflow.
+It's not necessary to perform these steps in the exact order shown above.
+This is just a basic workflow.

-How to find out chat_id if I'm sending webhook request
+How to find the chat_id when sending a webhook request

 Just append ?output=json to your webhook URL.